Neath Port Talbot County Borough Council: Composition

-As of July 2025, seventeen of the independent councillors sit together as the "Independent Group", which forms the council's administration with Plaid Cymru.
-One independent sits with the Liberal Democrats as the "Coedffranc Liberal & Independent" group, and the other independent does not belong to a group.
+As of September 2026, twenty of the independent councillors sit together as the "Independent Group", which forms the council's administration with Plaid Cymru.
+One independent sits with the Liberal Democrats as the "Coedffranc Liberal & Independent" group, and the other independents do not belong to a group.
 The next election is due in 2027.

 Elections

 Elections take place every five years, electing sixty councillors.
 The last election was 5 May 2022.